-- Giving up pension for cash does not affect your spouse's/civil partner's and/or children's pensions. - Under current legislation the cash lump sum is tax-free, provided it does not exceed the limit set out by HM Revenue and Customs. - Your pension and any spouse's/children's pension will currently increase automatically in line with the rise in the RPI up to a maximum of 5% in any one year for pensions accrued before 6 April 2005 and up to a maximum of 2.5% for pensions accrued thereafter (or such other amount as prescribed by legislation). - If you die within the first 5 years of your retirement, a lump sum will be paid to your dependants.
+- Giving up pension for cash does not affect your spouse's/civil partner's pension. - Under current legislation the cash lump sum is tax-free, provided it does not exceed the limit set out by HM Revenue and Customs. - Your pension and any spouse's/civil partner's pension will currently increase automatically in line with inflation up to a maximum of 2.5% in any one year (or such other amount as prescribed by legislation). - If you die within the first 5 years of your retirement, a lump sum will be paid to your dependants.

-Payment of Your Pension
+12 Payment of Your Pension